node-traversal/covid-19-tracker-ios/README.md

 # CoronaTex

-Tracks covid-19 outbreak uses Texas health data
+Tracks the covid-19 outbreak using Texas health data